hexrom/CookieHeist/README.md

 ##### Setting Permissions:

-Figure out which user is owning httpd process using the following command
+Figure out which user is owning httpd process using the following command:

 ps aux | grep httpd